 Our project addresses two core open questions in HRI: (1) how should a sociable robot behave, and (2) how should it appear?
-Doing so, the research tackles two fundamental assumptions, namely, that a robot should interact with humans 'naturally' (i.e. in a recognizably 'human' manner), and that this is best facilitated if it appears humanlike [1], [5].
+Doing so, the research tackles two fundamental assumptions, namely, that a robot should interact with humans 'naturally' (i.e. in a recognizably 'human' manner), and that this is best facilitated if it appears humanlike [8, 19].
 Our hypothesis is that the expressive, dynamic and empathic qualities of movement can compensate for unfamiliar appearance in a robot's capacity to convey social agency.
 It is worthwhile noting here that, depending on the application, sociable robots may have very specific tasks that then define the main aspects of their appearance and behaviour.
 At this stage, our research responds to these questions and assumptions as a principle guiding our design and thinking about sociable robots and their affective potential.
-If movement is key to relating to and interpreting a robot, it could open up a much wider range of possible robot morphologies that are more cost-effective and adaptable to a changing social landscape than humanoid or pet-like morphologies.
+If movement is key to relating to and interpreting a robot, it could open up a much wider range of possible robot morphologies that are more costeffective and adaptable to a changing social landscape than humanoid or pet-like morphologies.

 At the center of our project is the development of the Performative Body Mapping (PBM) method for mediating between human and robot bodies.
 PBM places the robot's tactile-kinesthetic body and its movement at the center of meaning-making and eliciting affect to explore how non-humanlike robots can be taught to move and interact by human movement experts.
-The objective is for the robot to move according to its own abstract machine embodiment, whilst being 'encultured' with sensitivity for the nuances, rhythms and textures of human movements and gestures.

-At the core of PBM is an autonomous robot with a non-humanlike, non-animal-like morphology with a capacity to learn how to move and a full-size, non-mechanical prototype of this robot body that serves as a 'costume' to be inhabited and animated by a dancer.
-The costume becomes the instrument for mapping between these two different bodies and their movement capacities, and for the robot to learn in a social, corporeal manner.
+The objective is for the robot to move according to its own abstract machine embodiment, whilst being 'seeded' with the movements qualities, textures and nuances that support social sense-making.
+At the core of PBM is an autonomous robot with a non-humanlike, nonanimal-like morphology with a capacity to learn how to move and a full-size, non-mechanical prototype of this robot body that becomes a 'costume' to be inhabited and/or animated by a dancer.
+The robot costume serves as an enabling constraint, an instrument for mapping between these two different bodies and their movement capacities, and for the robot to learn in a social, corporeal manner.
 It allows (1) for the dancer to learn embodying the machine body and to move with this unfamiliar body, and (2) for the robot to learn from the dancer by imitating the recorded movements from the dancer, disguised to mirror the robot's body.

-A. Movement and Social Learning
+3.1 Movement and Social Learning

 In this project, the robot becomes the nonhuman apprentice of dancers who masquerade as the robot.
-Movement is at the center of social learninglearning from others.
-Dancers, for instance, 'sketch in dance' by "copying in real-time the movements of another dancer-the referent" [13].
+Movement is at the center of social learning-learning from others.
+Dancers, for instance, 'sketch in dance' by "copying in real-time the movements of another dancer-the referent" [12].
 The term 'sketching' also highlights that the copied movement will inevitably be a variation, due to differences in skill and body shape.
-In HRI, the most common type of social learning is imitation learning [14], [15], used to teach robots humanlike skills and behaviors.
-Not surprisingly, a robot learning to copy a human requires mapping between entirely different embodiments, including different body shapes, sensorimotor capabilities, and movement repertoires [14], referred to as the correspondence problem [15].
-Rather than focusing on learning a specific task, this project will deploy imitation learning to capture the socially encoded, dynamic qualities of the dancers' movements.
+In HRI, the most common type of social learning is imitation learning [9, 1], used to teach robots humanlike skills and behaviors.
+Not surprisingly, a robot learning to copy a human requires mapping between entirely different embodiments, including different body shapes, sensorimotor capabilities, and movement repertoires [9], referred to as the correspondence problem [1].
+Rather than focusing on learning a specific task, this project deploys imitation learning to capture the socially encoded, dynamic qualities of the dancers' movements.
 Using a costume that resembles the robot's body, a large amount of the morphological mapping between bodies is offloaded onto the dancer.

-B. Computational Creativity
+3.2 Computational Creativity